alheka/seventimeapi/source/index.html.md

 }
 ```

-This endpoint retrieves machines time logs, a maximum of 500 machine time logs will be returned.
+This endpoint retrieves machine time logs, a maximum of 500 machine time logs will be returned.

 ### HTTP Request